Skip to the main content

 Employment & Advancement

-Most pharmacy assistants are employed in retail pharmacies or in hospital or medical centre pharmacies.
+Most pharmacy assistants work for community pharmacies or in hospital or medical facility pharmacies.

 Industry Concentration